Desist from adulterating food or face prosecution – FDA

 The Authority observed that the contamination of food with chemicals and other substances to deceive buyers and maximise profit had become rife in some markets in the country.

-Madam Nora Narki Tei-Larbi, the Director of Regional Operations, FDA, said the unwholesome practice undermined food safety and resulted in dire health implications such as cancer and, sometimes, death.
+Madam Nora Narki Tei-Larbi, the Director of Regional Operations at FDA, said the unwholesome practice undermined food safety and resulted in dire health implications such as cancer and, sometimes, death.

 “People have been arrested and prosecuted for various infractions and we are still prosecuting.
 There are some that we have in court now and so we need to put a stop to it,” she said.